 B. In the bodily resurrection of the just, the everlasting conscious blessedness of the saved, (Revelation 20:4-6). and the everlasting conscious punishment of the lost at the great white throne judgment.
 (1 Corinthians 15:20-24; Revelation 20:11-15).

-Local church - The local church is God’s ordained means of continuing the work of Christ on earth.
+Local church - The local church, (not the building), is God’s ordained means of continuing the work of Christ on earth.
 It is the physical expression of the Universal Body of Christ in a community of born-again believers, is an organized body of baptized believers in Jesus Christ, that assembles for the purpose of worship, teaching and service.
 Not entertainment, (Acts 1:8, 2:41-47, 4:12; 1 Corinthians 1:1-3)

 Jesus as the Head and Final Authority of the Church - Another characteristic of the Bible believing church is that it submits to Jesus Christ as her ultimate and final authority.
 It answers to Him alone for matters of faith and practice.
 The local church is autonomous, in the sense that it is not answerable to any one man, any group of men or women, associations, denominations, or government.
 The leadership of each congregation shall guide as a way to ensure order (see 1 Corinthians 14), and not to submit to human government rule if that rule is in conflict with the Biblical teachings of the Bible...
 (Romans 13 :1-7).
 What this means is that the Bible believing church recognizes that God’s Word overrules any of these authorities and systems of operation and, in the end, must have the ultimate say.
 Scripture is the authority of the local church.
 (Ephesians 4:15, 5:23-24)